Ethan-Is-Kool/Ethan-Is-Kool/README.md

 - 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning c++
 - 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with c#
+- 🤔 I’m looking for help with python
 - 💬 Ask me about c#, html, css, js
 - 📫 How to reach me: discord.io/PLCoding or PeenkLion#0001
 - 😄 Pronouns: he/him